 CDC Epidemiologist Found Dead Weeks After Going Missing, Drowning Suspected

-Timothy Cunningham, a 35-year-old Centers For Disease Control and Prevention epidemiologist, vanished after leaving work Feb.
-12 complaining he felt unwell; some seven weeks later, his decomposed body was spotted by fishermen in a rugged area along the banks of the Atlanta area's Chattahoochee River, according to officials.
+Timothy Cunningham, a 35-year-old epidemiologist at the Centers For Disease Control and Prevention, vanished after leaving work Feb.
+12, complaining he felt unwell; some seven weeks later, his decomposed body was spotted by fishermen in a rugged area along the banks of the Atlanta area's Chattahoochee River, according to officials.

-"We have no indication of foul play," Major Michael O'Connor with the Atlanta Police Department said at a press conference Thursday.
+"We have no indication of foul play," Maj.
+Michael O'Connor with the Atlanta Police Department said at a press conference Thursday.

 Fulton County Medical Examiner Jan Gorniak said the cause of death is "probably" drowning.
 But tests, including a toxicology screening, are still pending.

-Gorniak added that the condition of Cunningham's body is "consistent" with having been in the water since the day he went missing and there were no signs of trauma or underlying medical conditions.
+Gorniak added that the condition of Cunningham's body is "consistent" with having been in the water since the day he went missing and that there were no signs of trauma or underlying medical conditions.

-Officials said Cunningham's body was recovered Tuesday evening, drawing to a close a major portion of an investigation that saw Cunningham's friends, family and CDC coworkers questioned and a $10,000 reward offered.
+Officials said Cunningham's body was recovered Tuesday evening.
+Since his disappearance, Cunningham's friends, family and CDC co-workers had been questioned and a $10,000 reward offered.

 And yet many questions remain unanswered.